 If you ever wanted to try and paint with oil paints but don’t want to invest in several tubes of paints you can purchase only four colors to get you started.
 You will be amazed what colors you can mix with only three primaries and white.

 I was kindly given this Winton Oil paint sampler from The Art Savings Club.
-In the sampler I also received an A5 sheet of Clairefontaine Oil painting paper to try.
+In the sampler I also received an A5 tester sheet of Clairefontaine Oil paper to try.

 In the photo below I swatched the paint colors.
 With each swatch in the first section I used it straight to get the original color value.
 Then added a little bit of Liquin.
 This helps to spread the paint but also makes it more transparent.
 Next to it I added a little amount of Titanium White.
 In the last section I added more Titanium White.
 I did this for each of the colors.
 Titanium White did not come with the sampler but I highly recommend that you start off with a small tube.

 On the photo above you can see the swatches I did as mentioned.
 You will however also note some basic color mixing.

 By making a triangle and mixing one color into the next it is very easy to create many different colors from only the three colors on hand.

 Mixing blue into yellow you get various shades of green.
 It all depends on how much blue you add to the yellow or how much yellow to the blue.
 To the right of the triangle I mixed in only a touch of blue to the yellow that gives an almost Sap Green color.
 Below that a lot more blue was added to the yellow and gave a vibrant yet darker green, almost like Viridian Green.

 Mixing yellow with a touch of Rose give a beautiful light orange as you can see on the left side of the triangle.
 Below that I mixed Rose with a touch of yellow and that gives a nice vibrant red.